 Then a process close to the merge candidate list collection, but dedicated to affine, allows deriving affine model seeds for the current CU using Equation 1.
 The first spatial affine neighbor found in {a1, b1, b0, a0, b2, a2, b3} is chosen.

 The last step consists in a template-based refinement process of the derived affine seeds.
 For each reference picture list, if an affine model was found in the second step, it is set as the initial affine model to be refined for the current CU.
 Otherwise the template matching motion vector found in the first step is used as the initial affine model.
 The template used in this mode is a strip of 4 pixels on the top and left of the current CU including the top-left corner as shown in Figure 19.
-Affine is applied per 4x4 block, and the affine model of each 4x4 block of the current template is derived with Equation 1, based on the model of the current CU.
+Then the affine model of the current template is derived with Equation 1, based on the model of the current CU.
 The obtained affine model seeds allow calculating the motion vectors of each 4x4 sub-block of the template and so getting the corresponding template in the reference picture as represented on Figure 19.
 The template matching cost associated to this affine model is the SAD between the template in the reference picture and the template around current CU.
 The refinement process of the affine model seeds is performed with a gradient descent search.
 This search is similar to the one performed in the motion estimation of the affine AMVP mode, but is based on the template instead of the current CU.
 It calculates, at each step, deltas to be added to each seed of the affine model.
 The refinement is stopped after 5 iterations, and the affine model with the smallest template matching cost is selected as the best one.